NMC Investigation Lawyers

 - Advice and representation in relation to consensual panel determination

 - Representing you before the Fitness to Practise Committee

 - Providing advice and representation in respect of appeals to the High Court

 - Advice and representation for hearings before the Health Committee

 If you have been referred to the Nursing & Midwifery Council, it is vital that you seek specialist legal advice to protect your interests and safeguard your practise.

 We have the relevant expertise and experience to robustly defend you when your suitability to be a nurse or midwife is called into question.

-Contact our NMC lawyers today for a free consultation or please complete our online enquiry form and one of our NMC fitness to practise lawyers will contact you as a matter of urgency.
+Contact our NMC Lawyers today for a free consultation or complete our online enquiry form and one of our NMC fitness to practise lawyers will contact without delay

 NMC v K – successfully represented a Supervisor of Midwives in relation to matters before Nursing & Midwifery Council (NMC).